canjs/can-meetup/index.md

 ### Map and List

-Here's a preview of what's happening in upcoming meetups.
+Here&#39;s a preview of what&#39;s happening in upcoming meetups.
 Through building an ATM, we demonstrate using `can.Map` and `can.List` to model application state.

 <iframe width="100%" height="500" src="http://jsfiddle.net/jandjorgensen/mhPq7/embedded/{{"result,js,html,css"}}/" allowfullscreen="allowfullscreen" frameborder="0"> </iframe>